DemandCube/NeverwinterDP_Legacy/README.md

 Problem - Data Collection

 Neverwinter - The real-time log/data pipeline.
-SparknginP,Nginx, Kafka, Hadoop and Storm Data pipeline with Logstash, Cacti and Ganglia
+Sparkngin,Nginx, Kafka, Hadoop and Storm Data pipeline with Logstash, Cacti and Ganglia

 Neverwinter is the combination of three major open source project that leverage the best in open source.